-Glencore plc together with other Group entities has unconditionally and irrevocably guaranteed the Company's external bond liabilities.
-Based on the above, the Directors believe they have a reasonable basis to conclude that the Company will be able to meet its liabilities as they fall due for at least 12 months from the date of approval of this report.
+Glencore plc together with other Group entities has unconditionally and irrevocably guaranteed the Company's external bonds.
+Based on the above and having assessed the going concern, the Directors believe they have a reasonable basis to conclude that the Company will be able to meet its liabilities as they fall due for at least 12 months from the date of this report.
 Accordingly, it is appropriate for the Company to adopt the going concern basis in preparing these financial statements.

-Key performance indicator
+Key perfomarance indicator

-As noted above, the Company lends the proceeds from bond issuances to other group entities and therefore has interest income from such intercompany receivables matching the interest expenses due on the outstanding bond liability.
+As noted above, the Company lends the proceeds from bonds issuances to other Group entities and therefore the interest income from such intercompany receivables matches the interest expenses due on the outstanding bonds.